HubZml/learngit/readme.txt

 Git is a distribute software.
-This is my firstime to use it.
+This is the third time to update.